Evolving Collaboration, Dependencies, and Use in the Rust Open Source Software Ecosystem: Methods

 To understand who contributes to which library, we turn to the social coding platforms on which these packages are hosted.
-In the case of Rust, nearly all packages in Cargo are hosted on either GitHub or Gitlab.
-Specifically, \varparsedpackages\ packages had links to either platform.
-Of these links, \varuniqueurls\ were unique and \varuniquecloned\ of them could be cloned from either GitHub (\varclonedgh) or Gitlab (\varclonedgl).
-The inclusion of data from Gitlab represents an important extension over the most widely used databases in OSS research GHTorrent and GH Archive, which only use data from GitHub.
+In the case of Rust, nearly all packages in Cargo are hosted on either GitHub or GitLab.
+Specifically, \varparsedpackages packages had links to either platform.
+Of these links, \varuniqueurls\ were unique and \varuniquecloned\ of them could be cloned from either GitHub (\varclonedgh), GitLab (\varclonedgl) or other git platforms (\varclonedothergit).
+The inclusion of data from GitLab represents an important extension over the most widely used databases in OSS research, GHTorrent and GH Archive, which only use data from GitHub.
 Both of these platforms use Git version control, making projects hosted on either alternative comparable.

-The elemental code contributions to OSS projects using the Git version control system are called \emph{commits} and are associated to an email address belonging to the contributor.
-GitHub and Gitlab both host Git projects (called repositories or \emph{repos}, for short), which we downloaded and used to extract information about activity and collaboration.
+The elemental code contributions to OSS projects using the Git version control system are called \emph{commits} and are associated to email addresses belonging to the author and contributor (in practice these are usually the same).
+GitHub and GitLab both host Git projects (called repositories or \emph{repos}, for short), which we downloaded and used to extract information about activity and collaboration.
 The mapping between repos and the libraries hosted on Cargo is not one-to-one and requires additional processing, described below.
 The Git version control history of a project allows us to examine in detail the contribution histories of all developers working on a project.
 Indeed, previous work has shown how this highly granular data can be exploited to study collaboration and interactions among developers \cite{scholtes2016aristotle,gote2019git2net}.
 To do so, we ``clone'' (download) each repo locally.
-We also make use of the GitHub and Gitlab GraphQL APIs to disambiguate contributors.
+We also make use of the GitHub and GitLab GraphQL APIs to disambiguate contributors.